Spatio-temporal shaping of electron wavepackets for time-domain electron holography

 The electron wavepackets will be controlled on nanometer spatial and sub-femtosecond time scales that are natural for light waves.
 The optical coherence imprinted onto the electron wavepackets will be exploited in two ways:

-- I will explore the possibility to transfer the temporal coherence from density-modulated electron wavepackets to radiation and bound electron excitations in two-level quantum systems by detecting phase-resolved cathodoluminescence and coherent Smith-Purcell radiation driven by swift electrons.
+- I will explore the possibility of transferring the temporal coherence from density-modulated electron wavepackets to radiation and bound electron excitations in two-level quantum systems by detecting phase-resolved cathodoluminescence and coherent Smith-Purcell radiation driven by swift electrons.

 - I will introduce time-domain electron holography, which will exploit the temporal coherence of shaped electron wavepackets for phase-resolved imaging of optical excitations in nanostructures.